Getting started

 Acknowledgements

-Paperix is built on Apple's own frameworks — VisionKit, Vision, PDFKit, SwiftUI.
+Paperix is built on Apple's own frameworks — VisionKit, Vision, PDFKit, SwiftUI, Foundation Models, and Natural Language.
 No third-party libraries.